Muqaddaspreet/Job-Alert-Application/README.md

 3. **Filter & de-dupe** — Optionally filter by state/city/keywords; ignore job IDs you’ve already seen.
 4. **Notify** — On new matches, **play a siren** (optional) and **send an email** with job details.

 > ⚠️ **Use responsibly.** Respect the job site’s Terms of Service and rate limits.
-Tokens/cookies can expire and may require rotation.
+Tokens/cookies can expire and may require rotation..

 ---